 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on University of Arkansas-Fort Smith financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, University of Arkansas-Fort Smith awarded 1,843 need-based scholarships to students, giving away total of $8,794,195 to help students with financial need cover the cost of school.
-An additional $2,126,985 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2022, University of Arkansas-Fort Smith awarded 1,843 need-based scholarships to students, giving away total of $8.8 million to help students with financial need cover the cost of school.
+An additional $2.13 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.